Back to Blog

 Putting It All Together

-A great onboarding sequence isn't about the emails—it's about understanding what users need to succeed and delivering that at the right moment.
+A great onboarding sequence isn't about the emails themselves.
+It's about understanding what users need to succeed and delivering that at the right moment.

 Start with your aha moment.
 Build emails that push users toward it.
 Trigger based on behavior.
 Measure everything.
 Iterate.